Kkalsi99/Algorithms/readme.md

 ## Overview

-This Repo consists of searching,sorting,and many other algorithms.All the codes are written in c++11 language.
+This Repo consists of searching,sorting,and many other algorithms.All the codes are written in c++11 or Python 3 language.

 ## Repo consists till now